 - 1 large head cauliflower, trimmed and sliced into florets (about 7 to 8 cups)

 - Fresh chopped parsley for garnish (optional)

 - Preheat oven to 425°F.

-- Meanwhile, prepare Tahini-Honey by combining remaining 2 Tbsp. oil, 1/4 tsp. salt, tahini, honey, lemon juice, and black pepper; stir with a whisk.
+- Meanwhile, prepare Tahini-Honey by combining remaining 2 Tbsp. olive oil, tahini, honey, 1 Tbsp. lemon juice, remaining ¼ tsp. salt, and black pepper; stir with a whisk.
 Whisk in 1 Tbsp. water to thin out to desired consistency.

-- Transfer baked cauliflower to a bowl or serving platter.
-Drizzle with tahini-honey, and garnish with fresh parsley, if desired
+- Transfer roasted cauliflower to a bowl or serving platter.
+Drizzle with tahini-honey, and squeeze remaining 1 Tbsp. lemon juice overtop.
+Garnish with fresh parsley, if desired